How Bad Posture Makes You Look Much Older

 You know that feeling you get when your eyes are so tired, and it feels like someone’s pressing down on one of them?
 It can occur because the muscles in your neck need to exert themselves.
 The problem is often postural-related: we spend a lot of time looking at computer screens or tablet devices while slouching over with heads craned downward – all without realising how much strain this puts us under!

 Sitting too much or sitting at a desk can cause tight hips.
-When your hip flexors are tense, it causes the pelvis to tilt forward and this creates pain that starts from the lower back all the way up to our upper back.
+When your hip flexors are tense, it causes the pelvis to tilt forward and this creates pain that starts from the lower back all the way up to your upper back.

-When you have poor posture, it can lead to muscle imbalances that result in pain throughout your upper body.
+When you have poor posture, can lead to muscle imbalances that result in pain throughout your upper body.
 For instance, a forward head carriage leads the work of holding up the increased weight of our heads against gravity to go through neck and back muscles more than usual.
 This causes stiffness all over and strains on these same parts because they are always working so hard!

 Simple Ways to Improve Your Posture